DEFRA/defra-ai-sdlc/workflow/workflow-documentation.md

 Additionally, these documents are beneficial when starting to work in a legacy codebase that may have no documentation or only outdated information.

-#### Software Layers
+### Software Layers

 To generalize the software documentation process, the workflow splits the documentation using the software architecture layering paradigm.
 For example, the repository layer handles data access, while the service layer contains business logic.
 Documenting each layer clarifies the role of each component in one document—providing a large amount of context in one condensed representation.

-The entry point to use these prompts starts at the same place shown in  [EXAMPLE_create_documentation](../prompt-library/documentation-writing/EXAMPLE_create_documentation.md), of note - you should have already run the [prompt-add-architecture-docs](../prompt-library/documentation-writing/prompt-add-architecture-docs.md):
+The entry point to use these prompts starts at the same place shown below, of note - you should have already run the [prompt-add-update-documentation](../prompt-library/documentation-writing/prompt-add-update-documentation.md):

 ```
 Run {{PROMPT_FOR_CREATING_DOCUMENTATION.md}} after reviewing the entire codebase.